 What else is being done to reduce congestion on the M4 around Newport?

-Information on the Welsh Government’s plans for improvement to the M4 around Newport is available at http://gov.wales/topics/transport/roads/schemes/m4/?lang=en or by calling 0300 0603300.
+Information on the Welsh Government’s plans for improvement to the M4 around Newport is available https://gov.wales/m4-corridor-around-newport or by contacting Welsh Government https://gov.wales/contact-welsh-government.

 What equipment is visible at the roadside?

 Many of the physical features of the variable speed limit scheme are already familiar to motorway users.